jenkinsci/compuware-zadviser-api-plugin/README.md

 ### Download zAdviser data and optionally upload to Compuware

-This integration allows downloading of zAdviser data from a specific host with option to encrypt the data before optionally uploading to Compuware for hosting in Kibana.
+This integration allows downloading of zAdviser data from a specific host with option to encrypt the data before optionally uploading to Compuware.

 On the **Configuration** page of the job or project, in the **Build** section, from the **Add build step** list, select **zAdviser download data and optionally upload to Compuware**.